Sameersah/wordMaker/README.md

 ## Description

-This is a JAVA maven project that takes a collection of letters as input and outputs a list of words with their meaning that are possible from permutation of the letters.
+This is a Spring boot project that takes a collection of letters as input and outputs a list of words with their meaning that are possible from permutation of the letters.

 ## Running the application on your local machine